Aaliyah: Music videos

 According to director Paul Hunter from day one, "Aaliyah wanted her videos to stand out from clips by other R&B singers".
-He stated, "You can watch programming all day and see a certain type of video by female artists, "Then when one of hers comes on it's something special, something different to look at.
+He stated, "You can watch programming all day and see a certain type of video by female artists, "Then when one of hers comes on its something special, something different to look at.
 That's what she was about."
 Christopher John Farley from Time stated that Aaliyah's "videos, for the most part, are about mood, not about storylines...
 Her videos are usually lushly shot and infused with sexual tension, though not in overt and obvious ways".

-Image

-Aaliyah focused on her public image while protecting her private life.
-USA Today said, "Her slinky vocal style and eye-popping videos made her a crossover star, while her persistent protection of her privacy added an air of intrigue about her".
-She often wore baggy clothes and sunglasses, stating that she wanted to be herself.
-Aaliyah also wore black clothing, starting a trend for similar fashion among women in United States and Japan.
-She felt that it was "important ... to differentiate yourself from the rest of the pack".

-When she changed her hairstyle, Aaliyah took her mother's advice and covered her left eye, much like Veronica Lake.
-The look has become known as her signature and been referred to as fusion of "unnerving emotional honesty" and "a sense of mystique".
-In 1998, she hired a personal trainer to keep in shape, and exercised five days a week and ate diet foods.
-Aaliyah was praised for her "clean-cut image" and "moral values".
-Robert Christgau of The Village Voice wrote of Aaliyah's artistry and image, "she was lithe and dulcet in a way that signified neither jailbait nor hottie—an ingenue whose selling point was sincerity, not innocence and the obverse it implies."